jcbradbury/jcbradbury.github.io/_pages/nfl-stadiums.md

 **By [J.C.
 Bradbury](/)**

 The National Football League (NFL) got off to a tenuous start during its first few decades of operation, but it would ultimately grow to supplant Major League Baseball (MLB) as the US's preeminent major sports league.
-The NFL was founded in 1920 after the era of modern concrete and steel stadiums had begun, thus its early members were able to rely upon existing venues that were built for other purposes, but now its teams play in the largest and most expensive in the country, and their costs of construction continue to grow higher.
+The NFL was founded in 1920 after the era of modern concrete-and-steel stadiums had begun, thus its early members were able to rely upon existing venues that were built for other purposes, but now its teams play in the largest and most expensive in the country, and their construction costs continue to grow higher.

-In our article [Public Policy Toward Professional Sports Stadiums: A Review](https://onlinelibrary.wiley.com/doi/full/10.1002/pam.22534), Dennis Coates and Brad Humphreys and I separate stadium construction into three eras, which are distinguished by venue designs and construction costs.
+In our article [Public Policy Toward Professional Sports Stadiums: A Review](https://onlinelibrary.wiley.com/doi/full/10.1002/pam.22534), Dennis Coates, Brad Humphreys, and I separate stadium construction into three eras, which are distinguished by venue designs and construction costs.
 As the figure below shows, NFL stadium openings were concentrated within these periods, with peaks occurring around 1925, 1970, and 2000.
 Six new NFL stadiums are scheduled to open between 2026 and 2031, which is consistent with the pattern of a 30-year stadium replacement cycle.

 <figure style="text-align: center;">
   <img src="/images/eras_nfl.png"